anarchuser/Concurrent/README.md

 2. Each task is executed on a newly spun thread
 3. A fixed pool of workers executes tasks on their own thread
 4. Give each worker their own queue
+5. Introduce Futures to allow tasks to return values

 Copyright (C) 2021 Aaron Alef <aaron.alef@code.berlin> [@anarchuser](https://github.com/anarchuser)